Leadership and Training Team

 If I wasn’t a trainer I would be..... doing my other love in life and that is nursing.

-If I wasn’t a trainer I would be.....
-Working with people with dementia / carers, volunteering with homeless, beach bum.
+If I wasn’t a trainer I would be..... writing a book.

 Sonia Sims - Trainer and Assessor

 I have worked in the aged care industry for approximately 10 years.

 I had a terminally ill mother and wanted to be well prepared for when it was time to care for her so I went and studied Certificate III in Aged Care & Home and Community Care.

 I have a vast amount of experience in residential facilities and home and community care working as a team leader & physio aide.
 I also have experience in kitchen, laundry and cleaning operations.